samuelcolvin/smokeshow/README.md

 * 🎯 _hightmp_ catches this request, inspects the `Referer` headers and spots `/3y4x0n6a200u2n6m316j/foobar/`
 * 🤔 _hightmp_ calculates that the request should be to `https://hightmp.samuelcolvin.workers.dev/3y4x0n6a200u2n6m316j/another/`
 * ↪️ _hightmp_ returns a `307` redirect to that page
-* ✔️ the browser loads the correct page
+* 🏗️ the browser loads that page
 * 😊 user is happy

 ## CLI usage